CoreyWDavis/Crosswind-Calculator/README.md

-# Crosswind-Calculator
+# Crosswind Calculator
-A simple iOS crosswind calculator written in Swift.
+A simple crosswind calculator for iOS written in Swift.